ilia-funtov/OneDly-Theme/README.md

-# Github project landing page
+# One-Day-Only (OneDly) Project Theme

-Github landing page is a theme for [Hugo](http://gohugo.io) to create landing pages for github projects.
-This theme is based on [landing-page-hugo](https://github.com/crakjie/landing-page-hugo)
+This [Hugo](http://gohugo.io) theme is for documenting One-Day-Only (OneDly) projects.
+The theme is based on [Github project Page](https://themes.gohugo.io/github-project-landing-page/).

+...

 # Demo
 A demo can be find here [Swiftline](http://swiftline.github.io)